cs4241-21a/a3-persistence/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: I hosted my site on Heroku.
 I found it to be pretty simple for deploying directly through Github, the one thing I liked more with glitch was how you could directly change files after importing.
 However, deploying with Heroku was nice as it tracked changed commited to my github repository.
+- **Tech Achievement 2**: Logout feature: I implemented a feature for users to logout via the button on the main page, which will redirect them back to the login page.
+The username currently signed in will show up right above the logout button
-- **Tech Achievement 2**: I got 100% in all four lighthouse tests on both login/home pages
+- **Tech Achievement 3**: I got 100% in all four lighthouse tests on both login/home pages

 [Here is login page screenshot](https://github.com/jpayvazian/a3-persistence/blob/main/loginpage.JPG)